mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 #### Output stream formatting

-Only basic formatting can be applied to output streams.
-It includes control over width, fill, and alignment:
+Only basic formatting can be applied for output streams.
+It includes control over width, fill, and alignment of the entire quantity and formatting of a quantity numerical value according to the general C++ rules:

 ```cpp
 std::cout << "|" << std::setw(10) << 123 * m << "|\n";                       // |     123 m|
 std::cout << "|" << std::setw(10) << std::left << 123 * m << "|\n";          // |123 m     |
 std::cout << "|" << std::setw(10) << std::setfill('*') << 123 * m << "|\n";  // |123 m*****|
 ```

+_Note: Custom stream manipulators may be provided to control a unit symbol output if requested by SG16._

 ### `std::format`